ADHD and Marriage…What You Don’t Know Will Hurt You

 The tragedy is that ADHD is entirely treatable.
 If the couples therapist is familiar with the research, they can recognize the interpersonal signs of an ADHD marriage.
 It is essential to get a proper diagnosis.
-Once ADHD is identified as the source of the problem, the couple can begin to repair the damage in the relationship.
+Once ADHD is identified, the couple can begin to repair the damage in the relationship.

 The ADHD partner may have their resentments as well.
 “They don’t like being at the receiving end of a frustrated spouse.
 They’ve been trying, but because they haven’t known about ADHD, they haven’t known how to fix it,” Orlov says.
 “Trying harder doesn’t work.
 You have to try it differently.”

 Psycho-education about the impact of ADHD on brain functioning is essential.
-Couples therapy can help the ADHD couple overcome the anger resentment and come to recognize their strengths as a couple again.
+Couples therapy can help the ADHD couple overcome the anger resentment and recognize their strengths as a couple again.

-Researchers are continuing to learn more about this disorder, and treatment regimens are continually being refined.
+Researchers are continuing to learn more about this disorder, and treatment regimens are continually refined.

 With education and effective science-based couple therapy, the ADHD couple can accept that ADHD is a brain disorder, not a personality disorder.

 Managing ADHD and marital conflict can become a more collaborative effort.